Skip to Main Content

 Hand and Citation Searching (Snowballing or Pearl Growing)

-Hand searching is an important element in a Systematic Reviews.
+Hand searching is an important element in a Systematic Review.
 It can involve scanning manually the table of contents and entire issues of key journals and conference proceedings in the subject area you are researching.

 Citation searching, sometimes also referred to as Snowball method, involves reviewing the list of references in a paper and searching for other more recent papers that have cited it since it has been published.